 The vast majority of travel eSIMs allow hotspot use without restrictions, unlike some local plans that limit it.
 Even so, it's advisable to check before purchasing if data sharing will be your primary use, to ensure that the plan supports it normally.

 Yes.
-Both iPhone and Samsung, Xiaomi, and other Android devices have an internet sharing function.
+Both iPhone and Samsung, Xiaomi, and other Android phones have an internet sharing function.
 Only the name and the path in the settings change.
 The important thing is to activate data roaming on the eSIM line and set a password for the hotspot so that unknown people don't connect.

 Conclusion